SecSign/SecSign-ID-Wordpress-Plugin/README.md

 * Search for "SecSign" and click "Install Now" or click on "Upload" and select the downloaded zip archive.
 * Activate the plugin in the "Installed Plugins" list.

+**Note**

+The SecSign ID WordPress plugin uses the SecSign ID API <https://github.com/SecSign/secsign-php-api>.
+The API requests from the ID server a so-called access pass (a session and a pass icon) which must be confirmed on the smartphone.
+In order to enable the plugin to establish a connection to the ID server, the curl packet <http://php.net/manual/de/book.curl.php> must be installed for PHP, and the web server on which the WordPress site is running must be able to reach the ID server under https://httpapi.secsign.com.
+Otherwise, you have to make changes in the settings for firewall and/or proxy.

 * Or you visit the plugin site <http://wordpress.org/plugins/secsign/>

 **Add the Login Widget**